-KATHY LOHR, BYLINE: Reinstating the band has been a deliberate process, according to the university's Interim President Larry Robinson, who made the announcement on campus a couple of weeks ago.
+KATHY LOHR, BYLINE: Reinstating the band has been a deliberate process, according to the university's interim president, Larry Robinson, who made the announcement on campus a couple weeks ago.

-LARRY ROBINSON: I want to reemphasize that I'm taking this action based upon all the work that has been done over this last year and half to ensure that we have a safer campus for students at this university.
+LARRY ROBINSON: I want to reemphasize that I'm taking this action based upon all the work that has been done over this last year and a half to ensure that we have an even safer campus for students at this university.

 LOHR: Robinson says he has taken a number of steps to prevent hazing.
 The university has hired two new administrators, enacted a stricter anti-hazing policy, and created better procedures to report hazing incidents.
-And the school hired a new marching band director, prominent Florida A&M, Sylvester Young.
+And the school hired a new marching band director, prominent Florida A&M alum Sylvester Young.